 The Prove-Up Hearing: Finalizing Your Divorce

 The final step in the divorce process is the prove-up hearing.
-This is a brief court proceeding where the petitioner provides testimonies and evidence about the divorce terms, which are then approved by the judge.
+In this brief court proceeding, the petitioner presents testimony and evidence about the divorce terms, and the judge approves them.

-In light of the COVID-19 pandemic, Texas courts have allowed prove-up affidavits to be used in place of in-person testimonies, facilitating remote conclusion of divorce proceedings.
+In response to the COVID-19 pandemic, Texas courts allowed prove-up affidavits to replace in-person testimonies, enabling divorces to conclude remotely.

 Key Considerations in the Divorce Decree